LaurenceWarne/reddit-emacs-tips-n-tricks/out.md

 I don't think this is worth it as a top-level post, since it's more geared towards XMonad users who also happen to use Emacs, but at least a few folks here might appreciate how easy it is to [rapidly capture ideas](<https://tony-zorman.com/posts/orgmode-prompt/2022-08-27-xmonad-and-org-mode.html>) by using XMonad's org-mode integration!

-# u/attento<sub>redaz</sub> [🔗](https://www.reddit.com/r/emacs/comments/t3_wqjare/comment/t1_iku77h0)

-**Votes** 8

-Using [zotra](<https://github.com/mpedramfar/zotra>), [citar](<https://github.com/emacs-citar/citar>) and some parts of the Org-cite ecosystem I hacked together a highly experimental but pretty comfortable environment for working with "org-biblatex bibliographies" which are basically like [org-bibtex](<http://gewhere.github.io/org-bibtex>) but with biblatex entries represented as headings with suitable properties instead of bibtex.
-I have a function which retrieves a biblatex entry corresponding to an url using zotra and adds a corresponding Org heading with the biblatex fields as properties, and the entry becomes available in Citar as soon as I save the document.
-Citing these entries then works anywhere, even in the same document with a suitable \`#+bibliography: my-org-biblatex-file.org\` declaration.
-Exporting the citations also works with the CSL exporter, no conversion is necessary to a proper biblatex bibliography file (but can be easily done if one needs biblatex-based export).
-Since the bibliography is an Org document, tagging, agenda commands, column view etc. can all be used with the bibliography entries.
-In a way it's frightening how much can be achieved building on already existing stuff and with a few lines of Emacs Lisp.

 # u/poinkalum [🔗](https://www.reddit.com/r/emacs/comments/t3_p28rl5/comment/t1_h8rdjx9)

 **Votes** 8

-If you follow master, you can use the very useful command \`execute-extended-command-for-buffer\` by using \`M-X\` (with a capital "X"), that implements the behaviour described in [this blog post by Lars](<https://lars.ingebrigtsen.no/2021/02/16/command-discovery-in-emacs/>).
+If you follow master, you can use the very useful command `execute-extended-command-for-buffer` by using `M-X` (with a capital "X"), that implements the behaviour described in [this blog post by Lars](<https://lars.ingebrigtsen.no/2021/02/16/command-discovery-in-emacs/>).
 It will only show commands that are relevant to the current major mode.

 # u/b3n [🔗](https://www.reddit.com/r/emacs/comments/t3_oxo1xh/comment/t1_h85cv7f)